Preparation for Laser Hair Removal

 Once the procedure is completed, the patient will be provided with ice packs, anti-inflammatory creams or lotions, or cold water to sooth any discomfort or pain if present.
 The next session will be scheduled after a month preferably in six weeks.
 The treatment will be continued until hair growth is stopped permanently.
 You can find the more information and procedure about skin laser treatment here.

 After the treatment, the specific area will appear like its sunburned.
 This might last for two days.
 Cold compresses and moisturizers will provide soothing.

-- Doctor’s would advice the following points for long lasting results.
+- Doctor’s would advise the following points for long-lasting results.